mobxjs/mobx/docs/intro/overview.md

 The third thing to do is to modify the state.
 That is what your app is all about after all.

-Let's alter the timer every second, and see that the UI will update automatically when needed.
-Let's also implement that `resetTimer` method.

-Here's the new `Timer` model with a few methods added that modify state:
+Here's the new `Timer` model with a few methods added that modify the state:

 ```javascript
 import { makeAutoObservable } from "mobx"